Comparison of Nazism and Stalinism: Propaganda and terror

 Totalitarian dictatorships maintain power through propaganda and terror, which Friedrich and Brzezinski believe to be closely connected.
 Terror may be enforced with arrests and executions of dissenters but can also take more subtle forms, such as the threat of losing one's job, social stigma and defamation.
 "Terror" can refer to any widespread method used to intimidate people into submission as a matter of daily life.
 According to Friedrich and Brzezinski, the most effective terror is invisible to the people it affects.
 They develop a habit of conforming and not questioning authority, without necessarily being aware that this is what they are doing.
 Terror creates a society dominated by apparent consensus, where the vast majority of the population appears to support the government.
 Propaganda is then used to maintain this appearance of popular consent.

 Totalitarian propaganda is one of the features that distinguishes totalitarian regimes as modern forms of government.
 It separates them from older autocracies, since a totalitarian government holds complete control over all means of communication, not only public communication such as the mass media but also private communication such as letters and telephone calls, which are strictly monitored.
 The methods of propaganda were very similar in the Stalinist Soviet Union and Nazi Germany.
 Both Joseph Goebbels and Soviet propagandists sought to demonize their enemies and present a picture of a united people standing behind their leader to confront foreign threats.
 In both cases, there was no attempt to convey complex ideological nuances to the masses, with the message being instead about a simplistic struggle between good and evil.
-Both Nazi and Stalinist regimes produced two very different sets of propaganda, one for internal consumption and one for potential sympathizers in other countries.
+Both Nazi and Stalinist regimes produced two very different sets of propaganda, one for internal consumption and one for potential sympathisers in other countries.
 Moreover, both regimes would sometimes radically change their propaganda line as they made peace with a former enemy or got into a war with a former ally.